-On this page you will find information about our counselling service as well as practical information about how to refer and what to expect when you come along.
+On this page you will find information about our counselling services as well as practical information about how to refer and what to expect when you come along.

 - Edinburgh Counselling Service is available to trans people (including non-binary people), gay and bisexual men, and all men who have sex with men.
 You can self refer by clicking on this link or calling on 0131 523 1100.
 We are based in central Edinburgh and offer appointments both during the day and in the evening from Monday to Friday.
 It is with regret that due to lack of funding we are unable to offer counselling to cis women.
 Please find a list of alternative counselling options in Edinburgh.

 WHY SEE A COUNSELLOR?